WILBUR R. SPRADLING, JR., 1LT, USAF

 Related Articles

-Lorenzo Daleo and James Hudson were also a member of the 13th Company.
+Lorenzo Daleo and James Hudson were also members of the 13th Company.

 James Bowers '50, Hamilton McDowell, Jr. '50, James Wills, Jr. '50, Edward Hotz, Jr. '50, Cedric Peterson, Jr. '50, Lorenzo Daleo '50, George Duncan, Jr. '50, and Christopher Braybrooke '50 were also graduated from pilot training class 51-E, Williams AFB, Arizona, on August 4, 1951.
 (Sixty-seven Naval Academy graduates completed this class.)